Back to Blog

 1. I'm not a designer or developer.
 Do I really need a portfolio bio page?

 Absolutely.
 While visual portfolios are standard for creatives, every professional benefits from a centralized hub.
 For marketers, it can link to campaign case studies, blog posts, and LinkedIn articles.
 For project managers, it can link to certifications, detailed project summaries, or testimonials.
 For anyone, it's a cleaner, more professional alternative to a long list of social links, and it provides crucial context before a recruiter dives into your resume.
+Platforms like Dribbble for designers or GitHub for developers can link directly from your hub to prove domain expertise.
 It's about controlled personal branding.
 Explore more ideas in our portfolio hub.

 2. What's the single most important element on the page?